Skip navigation

 COOKIE POLICY

-When you visit the Communisis Limited Corporate Website via the internet, in order to assist you with your web browsing experience, especially when revisiting our website, the site will sometimes place a small amount of information on your device such as your computer, laptop, tablet or mobile phone.
+When you visit the Communisis Brand Deployment Website via the internet, in order to assist you with your web browsing experience, especially when revisiting our website, the site will sometimes place a small amount of information on your device such as your computer, laptop, tablet or mobile phone.

 These include small files that are known as ‘Cookies’.
 They cannot be used to identify you personally.
 These pieces of information are used to improve your web browsing experience by, for example: